CyphrRiot/ArchRiot/README.md

 - Improved backup integration and .pacnew file detection
 - Cross-platform README formatting improvements

-This release focuses on making daily usage smoother with smarter application management and polished visual consistency.
+This release focuses on rock-solid installation reliability with comprehensive testing and validation.

 ## 💾 **Built-in Backup & Recovery with Migrate**